surveycto/llm-conversations/README.md

 ## Acknowledgments

-This plugin was developed with collaboration and support from Benjamin Daniels and Stella Zhang of the Global Health and Population department at the Harvard T.H.
+This plug-in was developed with collaboration and support from Benjamin Daniels and Stella Zhang of the Global Health and Population department at the Harvard T.H.
 Chan School of Public Health.

 ## Platform Compatibility

 ### Android Support
 **Recommended: Android 9.0+ (API 28 and above)**

-The chatbot plugin uses modern JavaScript features including async/await, AbortController, and streaming fetch APIs.
+The chatbot plug-in uses modern JavaScript features including async/await, AbortController, and streaming fetch APIs.
 While these features may work on some Android 8.1+ devices with updated WebView, Android 9.0+ provides guaranteed compatibility and reliable performance.

 For maximum compatibility across all devices in your deployment:
 - **Android 9.0+**: Full native support, no issues expected